 IMO’s Coordinated Actions to Reduce Emissions from Shipping (CARES) is a global project that aims to reduce shipping emissions through coordinated actions worldwide.
-It connects the global north and south by providing a platform for knowledge, R&D and technology partnerships.
+It connects the global north and south by providing a platform for knowledge, R&D and technology partnerships, all with the goal of reducing emissions from the shipping sector.

-The IMO CARES project has completed a year-long foundation and preparatory phase, and now has received a further round of funding from the Kingdom of Saudi Arabia that will enable the initiative to move to a full implementation phase.
+The IMO CARES project has completed a year-long foundation and preparatory phase, and now has received a further round of funding from the Kingdom of Saudi Arabia that will enable the initiative to move to a full implementation phase focused on global emission reduction.

 The new funding agreement was signed by IMO Secretary-General Kitack Lim and His Excellency Dr. Rumaih Al-Rumaih, Deputy Minister of Transport and Logistic Services, Kingdom of Saudi Arabia, on 9 March.
-It will provide US$1,185,000 towards the first-year implementation of the IMO CARES project.
+It will provide US$1,185,000 towards the first-year implementation of the IMO CARES project, further advancing the cause of reducing emissions from the shipping sector.

 Signing the agreement, His Excellency expressed the Kingdom’s pleasure in its continued support for the IMO CARES project, adding that IMO and Saudi Arabia share common maritime and environment goals: “We believe the IMO CARES project will support the development of tangible technologies, knowledge and technology transfer between global north and south and initiatives across the globe,” he said.